 As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the “Off the Beaten Path” of every state.
 We love the big popular stuff like everyone else, but there is just something incredible about discovering something unique, different, and maybe a little “off the beaten path”.
 We certainly can’t explore them all, but we’d love you to include your favorites below too.
 Each series will include at least 1 epic boondocking area, some complete with pictures and all with GPS coordinates.

 South Dakota is the state we chose for our domicile as full-time RVer’s.
 We decided we should probably know a little about the state since it was now our state of record.

 Fun Fact – Did you know that South Dakota purchased the building designs from Montana for their capital building for $15?
-So the capital building in Pierre is exactly the same as the capital building in Montana.
+So the capitol building in Pierre is exactly the same as the capitol building in Montana.

 Our Top Picks for the 9 Hidden Gems in South Dakota.

 South Dakota has a ton of amazing, popular wonders to see.
 Don’t miss the Badlands!
 I won’t go too much into this as it’s a very popular place, but can I just say WOW!
 To think about the early settlers coming upon this area and trying to cross it is remarkable.
 Imagine what they thought as this area came into sight.
 It is one of the most scenic places of color, beauty, and history.